aelissa/cdrcR/README.md

 Pick the ```DataCode``` relative to the dataset you want to retreive data about and use it as input for the dataCode parameter in ```getCDRC``` (run ```?getCDRC()``` to see the detailed documentation).

-Be aware that the API endpoints enable query for the following geographies: postcodes, LSOAs and MSOAs.
+Be aware that the API endpoints enable query for the following geographies: postcodes, LSOAs, MSOAs, LAD codes and LAD names.
 Not all data are originally developed at these geography levels (you can find the original geography level for each dataset) with `listCDRC()`), therefore the areas that better overlap your required geography will be returned.

 ## Examples